Cristianboy9/Requires-Roblox-Pekora/README.md

-# TOTAL REQUIRES AMOUNT: 39
+# TOTAL REQUIRES AMOUNT: 40

 -------------------------------------------------------------------------------------------------------
-THESE .TXT FILES YOU SEE ARE REQUIRE SCRIPTS FOR THE GAMES THAT USE A EXECUTOR TO EXECUTE REQUIRE SCRIPTS!
+#THESE .TXT FILES YOU SEE ARE REQUIRE SCRIPTS FOR THE GAMES THAT USE A EXECUTOR TO EXECUTE REQUIRE SCRIPTS!

 Require Scripts
 Used for: